gravitational/teleport/rfd/0164-scoped-rbac.md

 ##### Default Resource groups via auto-discovery

 Teleport can create resource groups if admins turn on auto discovery.
-This will significanly simplify configuration.
+This will significantly simplify configuration.

 Here are some of the resource groups that Teleport Discovery service will create: